The Best Italian Islands

 You can reach Palmaria Island by boat in just 5 minutes from Portovenere year-round with the Cooperativa dei Barcaioli di Porto Venere.
 There are three different disembarkation points: Punta Secco, Terrizzo and Spiaggie del Pozzale.
 Departure times vary depending on the season.

 In Summer, there is a direct boat service bookable with Consorzio Maritimo Turistico between La Spezia and Palmaria Island (Pozzale Beach).

-The island is known for its abundant flora and fauna as well as rocky caves systems including the Grotta Azzurra and the Grotta dei Colombi.
-Both are accessible but by boat or a hike that includes a rather daunting rope descent.
+The island is known for its abundant flora and fauna as well as rocky cave systems including the Grotta Azzurra and the Grotta dei Colombi.
+Both are accessible by boat or a hike that includes a rather daunting rope descent.
 Other popular hiking points are the Sea Fortress built in the last century under the Savoy Administration of Count Cavour.
-In the 1950s it was a prison but today houses exhibitions, and important cultural events.
+In the 1950s it was a prison but today houses exhibitions and important cultural events.

 The Church of San Pietro with the imposing limestone cliffs of Muzzerone is another point of interest.

 Another way to discover the island is on an e-bicycle.

 Budelli (Maddalena Islands)

 Budelli is located in the northernmost part of the Maddalena Archipelago and is one of three sister islands.
 The other two are Razzoli and Santa Maria.